aancw/leonids/_posts/2018-12-25-sickos-1-1-writeup.md

 comments: true
 ---

-SickOS is Vulnerable VM hosted by [VulnHub](https://vulnhub.com) that i tried after kioptrix from [Abatchy](https://www.abatchy.com/2017/02/oscp-like-vulnhub-vms) suggestion for OSCP like vms.
+SickOS are Vulnerable VM hosted by [VulnHub](https://vulnhub.com) that I tried after kioptrix from [Abatchy](https://www.abatchy.com/2017/02/oscp-like-vulnhub-vms) suggestion for OSCP like vms.

 #### Disclaimer

-This guide is for educational purpose only and someone looking for OSCP preparation like iam.
-In this series i will guiding you how to root the vm without using metasploit.
+This guide is for educational purpose only and someone looking for OSCP preparation like I am.
+In this series, I will be guiding you how to root the VM without using Metasploit.

 VM Description: